fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 In the mean time I became quite confident that I can redraw the parametric axes in blender/sverchok.

 ## Resources

+> Warning, the translation of some of these manuals is not perfect.
+In addition to that, put the accuracy of the information under quarantine, contradictory statements may appear on the same document.

 - [iHSS57-36-20 Stepper motor/driver datasheet (PDF)](./files/ihss-ds.pdf)
 - [Windward S4225-B60FL8 Spindle manual (PDF)]()